USC fires Clay Helton 2 games into 7th season in charge - NewsBreak

 Helton also served as the Trojans’ interim head coach for a victory in the 2013 Las Vegas Bowl when interim coach Ed Orgeron resigned after the full-time job went to Sarkisian instead of Orgeron.

-Helton quickly stabilized a program that had just gone through six straight seasons of turmoil, including a two-year NCAA postseason ban.
 Swann gave a lucrative extension to Helton in 2018 over the objections of many fans.
+Helton was under contract until 2023.

-Helton's continued employment put a perpetual cloud over the USC program in recent years, with rivals using his tenuous status against the Trojans in recruiting.
-The coach navigated this treacherous terrain with a smile and consistent optimism, never failing to express his gratitude and appreciation for his position.
+Helton’s continued employment put a perpetual cloud over the USC program in recent years, with rivals using his tenuous status against the Trojans in recruiting.
+The coach navigated this treacherous terrain with a smile and consistent optimism, never failing to express his gratitude and appreciation for his position in the sport.

 “I love USC, because you know what the standard is?
 Championships,” Helton said earlier this summer.
 “You can be at USC and win every game but one, and if it’s the last one, it’s looked at as a bad season.
 That’s being at a special place.
 You can have an undefeated regular season and win the Pac-12 championship, and everybody is sad.
 That’s a special place to be.”